Introduction to Pennsieve Analytics

 Running analytics using the Pennsieve Data Platform requires the following steps:

 2. Registering analytic workflows: Users will need to register analytic workflow components within a Pennsieve workspace.
-Analytic workflow components are managed through GitHub and the Pennsieve GitHub integration.
 There are some requirements for an analytic workflow component to qualify and run within Pennsieve Analytics but in general, if an analytic workflow can be Dockerized and assumes to read data from an input folder and saves results to an output folder, it is likely that the workflow can run within Pennsieve Analytics.

 3. Grant workflows access to data: Users need to specifically grant the workflows with access to the datasets.
 This step ensures that workflows don't have automatic access to all data within a workspace and allows for secure internal sharing and management of dataset privacy.